elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/hugo-website-tutorial-how-to-create-a-hugo-website-from-scratch.md

 This article will be dedicated to creating a dead simple hugo website tutorial.
 I will show you how to install Hugo and get your first site up and running.
 Along the way, we will cover a few basic aspects of Hugo I think new Hugo developers should know right away.
 This Hugo Tutorial is meant to help new Hugo developers abstract away some of the more difficult aspects of the official Hugo documentation.

 ## Installing Hugo

+ 👉 __New:__ [ [Video] How To Install Hugo On Windows 10 With Chocolately Package Manager (Less Than 2.5 Minutes)](/blog/2022/06/install-hugo-on-windows-with-chocolately-package-manager/ "Install Hugo On Windows 10 With Chocolately Package Manager")

 Unlike other flavors of Static Site Generators, Hugo is dead simple to install.
 Remember, [gohugo.io](https://gohugo.io "gohugo.io") has comprehensive documentation as well to get you started.
 If you need further support, you can reach out to myself, or visit the official website which also has an active developer forum.
 Many examples have been included from their website to demonstrate concepts.